Best 100W USB-C Chargers for Laptops & Travel

 Why it's a good choice

-If your laptop came with a 45-65W charger, paying extra for 100W gains you nothing.
-This compact charger is smaller than Apple's own 67W brick, costs less, and charges just as fast for MacBook Air and 13-inch laptops.
-The foldable plug makes it perfect for travel.
+If your laptop shipped with a 45-65W charger, paying extra for 100W gains you nothing.
+The Anker Nano 65W is smaller than Apple's own 67W brick, costs far less, and charges a MacBook Air or 13-inch laptop at full speed.
+GaN II keeps it cool and pocket-sized, foldable prongs make it travel-ready, and PPS handles fast phone charging efficiently.

 ✓ Buy if you have: